-- Evolving longer term effects Throughout the pandemic, most of those working in the mid-market of the legal sector worked from home, as did a high proportion of those in other professional services roles, with greater or lesser extent of success dependent on how well their firms' technology was able to support this.
-This has had a fundamental shift in the attitude of employees towards homeworking, with the vast majority realising for the first time just how well their role could be carried out in this way.
-Whilst it is now clear that significant number of those employed in the legal market expect a far higher level of flexibility in their roles, it is yet to be seen how businesses will respond to this, not just in the short term but over a longer period of time, as people start to return to the workplace and we see a resurgence in some of the established attitudes of presenteeism and control, which have always been prevalent within the legal industry. - Increased billing targets Within the traditional firms, the most common response to the longer term macroeconomic challenges has been to demand greater effort from those in senior associate and junior partner roles to deliver more revenue per head and drive business development, whilst still retaining a high level of managerial responsibility.
-In response to the well documented wage inflation seen following the high levels of demand across the legal industry in 2021, firms have once again resorted to the same tactic, with large pay rises often being accompanied by an equivalent increase in billing targets. - Reduction in appeal of equity partnership Much of the historical appeal of equity partnership has reduced, with many junior partners no longer seeing the merits traditionally associated with that form of ownership.
+Evolving longer term effects - Throughout the pandemic, most of those working in the mid-market of the legal sector worked from home, as did a high proportion of those in other professional services roles, with greater or lesser extent of success, depending on how well their firms' technology was able to support this.
+This has caused a fundamental shift in the attitude of employees towards home working, with the vast majority realising, for the first time, just how well their role could be carried out in this way.
+It is clear that a significant number of those employed in the legal market expect a far higher level of flexibility in their roles, and whilst demand has remained strong many law firms have permitted this to a greater or lesser extent.
+However, as time has progressed, we have seen some indication that such an approach may come under pressure as client demand normalises and we see a resurgence in some of the established attitudes of presenteeism and control, which have always been prevalent within the legal industry.

+- Increased billing targets Within traditional firms, the most common response to the longer term macro-economic challenges has been to demand greater effort from those in senior associate and junior partner roles to deliver more revenue per head and drive business development, whilst still retaining a high level of managerial responsibility.
+In response to the well documented wage inflation seen following the high levels of demand across the legal industry over the last couple of years, firms have, once again, resorted to the same tactic, with large pay rises often being accompanied by an equivalent increase in billing targets.
+To date, with strong client demand, these metrics have held up.
+However, as demand normalises, the ability of fee earners to hit targets and so justify the increased salaries will become more challenging and this, in turn, will feed into the pressure brought to bear on lawyers across the industry. - Reduction in appeal of equity partnership Much of the historical appeal of equity partnership has reduced, with many junior partners no longer seeing the merits traditionally associated with that form of ownership.
 The cost of buying into partnerships is high and reduced profits in conventional mid-market law firms have meant that the return on equity invested is no longer as attractive as it was.
-Furthermore, with several high profile law firm insolvencies in recent years and the associated equity losses and personal liabilities for the equity partners involved, partnership of a mid-market law firm is no longer necessarily regarded as a secure investment. - Changes in attitude towards "New law" It is no longer the case that the only route for a successful lawyer to develop their careers is via the traditional route to partnership within a conventional firm.
-Changes in attitude across the profession mean that those who pursue non-traditional routes can benefit not only from the financial or lifestyle upsides which these routes may offer but also receive the professional recognition they aspire to from their peers within the more traditional sectors of the profession.
+Furthermore, with several high profile law firm insolvencies in recent years and the associated equity losses and personal liabilities for the equity partners involved, partnership of a mid-market law firm is no longer necessarily regarded as a secure investment.